LumKitty/MiLight3/README.md

 milight.close()	                   # Write out the current values to the status file - must call this before
                                    # exitting as it's used for saving bulb state information
+import isday
+print isday.IsDay()           # True if the sun is still visible in the sky print isday.IsNight()         # True if the sun has not set yet print isday.IsDay(32, 900)    # More accurate IsDay() if the current temperature is 32C with an air pressure of 900 print isday.IsNight(-5, 1300) # More accurate IsNight using temp/pressure settings print isday.IsDay_CustomPos(-27.1425519, 144.0248818, 100) # True if it's daytime in Brisbane, Australia print isday.IsNight_CustomPos(-27.1425519, 144.0248818, 100, 50, 1019.5) # As above only the temperatire is 50C
+next_sunset, next_sunrise = GetSunTimes() # Return a datetime containing next sunset and sunrise
+next_sunset, next_sunrise = GetSunTimes(-27.1425519, 144.0248818, 100, 50, 1019.5) # Custom location/temp version
 ```
 # iBox light support ***BROKEN***
 Same commands as above only in the form milight.ibox.off()